 - 1. In NB-Pro, select the device-address-binding property. - 2.
-Place a check mark in the device check to enable an entry. - 3.
-Fill in the Device Instance, along with address destination information. - 4.
-Repeats steps 2 and 3 to add additional bindings. - 5.
+Fill in the Device Instance into the first text field, then provide address information in the separated box as shown below. - 3.
+Repeats steps 2 to add additional bindings. - 4.
 Click Update Value to send the configuration to the device.